AHSS offers automakers the ability to meet future regulations and return the highest value to their shareholders.

-This event offers automakers and suppliers first hand insight into what’s ahead for advanced steel technologies.
-Register Today!
+This event offered automakers and suppliers first hand insight into what’s ahead for advanced steel technologies.
+Presentations available here!

 The steel industry has continually invested in new technologies for future generation steels that enable car companies to reduce mass, improve fuel economy, reduce total emissions and continue to provide affordable safe vehicles for the American public for years to come.